 e.
 We will allow Data Subjects to exercise their rights in accordance with Data Protection Laws and within its limits including, without limitation the rights to access, correct or remove Personal Information upon request.

 f.
 We will regularly review how we are meeting these privacy promises, and we will provide an independent specific way to resolve complaints about our privacy practices.

 This Notice applies to Personal Information related to physical persons within these categories:

 Specific sections of this Notice are dedicated to a single category of Data Subject where expressly indicated.

 This Notice may need to be modified from time to time as necessary in the future to reflect changes in circumstances.
-We may provide Data Subjects with a new version when any substantial updates are made.
+We shall provide Data Subjects with a new version when any substantial updates are made.
 The Data Subjects can access the most recent version at any time by visiting the Company Website, or by contacting the Company at the address or contact details indicated in the Notice.

 When visiting and using the Website for information purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server, which are technically necessary for us to display our website to you and to guarantee stability and security.